erecica/factorial-calc/README.md

 - [AWS Account](https://aws.amazon.com) (Create an account and add a role with 'AdministratorAccess' role.
 We will use this to create the resources)
 - Code editor (eg. [Visual Studio Code](https://code.visualstudio.com/download))

+## Region env setting

+Currently the default region is set to ``` eu-west-1 ```.
+All resources will be deployed to this region!
+You can change this within the file [bin/factorial-calc.ts](bin/factorial-calc.ts)

 ## 1. AWS Authentication

 For this exercise, you need to set up your aws cli credentials.
 For this you need IAM credentials with  'AdministratorAccess'.